yonasBSD/nerdlog/README.md

 The most conventional one is to just use Tab and Shift+Tab to switch between widgets (logs table, query input, Edit and Menu buttons, timeline histogram), arrows and keys like Home / End / PgUp / PgDn to move around within a widget, Enter to apply things, Escape to cancel things.

+Some browser-like keyboard shortcuts are also supported (after all, one of the inspirations for Nerdlog were browser-based tools like Graylog):

+- `F5` or `Ctrl+R`: Refresh (i.e. rerun the same query again)
+- `Alt+Left`: Go back in history
+- `Alt+Right`: Go forward in history

 If you know Vim though, you'll feel right at home in nerdlog too since it supports a bunch of Vim-like keybindings:

 - Keys `h`, `j`, `k`, `l`, `g`, `G`, `Ctrl+U`, `Ctrl+D`, etc move cursor whenever you're not in some text-editing field, like query input or others